SystangoTechnologies/Hapiness/README.md

 ## Running the server in Docker Container

-#Prerequisite For Docker Configuration

-Docker and docker compose must be install on the system.
+Prerequisite For Docker Configuration : Docker and docker compose must be installed on the system.

-#Steps to run app in docker container :-
+Steps to run app in docker container :
-  1. Go to project folder
+  1. CD to project dir
-  2. Create build using cmd :- $ docker-compose build
+  2. Create build using cmd: $ docker-compose build
-  3. Up server in background using cmd:- $ docker-compose up -d
+  3. Start the server in daemon thread using cmd: $ docker-compose up -d
-  4. Down the server using cmd :- $ docker-compose down
+  4. Stop the server using cmd : $ docker-compose down

 ## REST API Versioning
-  Currently Hapiness support 2 versions of rest api for that we need to clone routes of v1 in v2 then define controller for V2 and call it from route V2.
+ Hapiness now supports versioning out of the box.
+For sample purposes, v1 and v2 folders with appropriate route handlers are shared with this boilerplate.
+The versioning is done at the router's level only.
+Services are still placed at a single place with no support for versioning.

 ## Testing
-- Run these commands
+Hapiness now supports writting unit test cases using 'Mocha' and 'Supertest' node packages.
+- To execute the test cases please run the following command -

 ```sh
 # Test the server